Become a master dealmaker

 - Count your change—To avoid dirty tricks, confirm that all key provisions have been covered so there will be no surprises.

 If you’ve ever been stuck in a difficult negotiation, you simply must read Getting the Deal Done.
-Curated from several articles in Harvard’s Negotiation Briefings newsletter, this report contains the insights you need to improve your negotiating skills.
+Curated from several articles, this report contains the insights you need to improve your negotiating skills.

 Do you want to close more deals?
 Achieve greater success at the bargaining table?
 And be the hero of your company?
 Download your complimentary copy of Getting the Deal Done for the extra edge you need to succeed.